 Many Nigerien see their religion very much connected with their ethnicity.
 In this context, to be a Nigerien and a Christian is not seen as being compatible.
-Although this attitude could change in the future through dialogue and cooperation, this is not likely in the short-term since Islamic oppression is likely to increase.
-The numbers of jihadists are growing fast and the government has shown little determination to fight back.
-Many churches are concentrated in the political capital and have limited outreach programs; as such, they seem ill-prepared for higher levels of pressure from radical Islam.
+Although this attitude could change in the future through dialogue and cooperation, this is not likely in the short-term since Islamic oppression is likely to increase, with the numbers of jihadists growing fast and the government showing little determination to fight back.
+Many churches are concentrated in the political capital, have limited outreach programs and seem ill-prepared for higher levels of pressure from radical Islam.

-Furthermore, as reported by the US State Department (IRFR 2109), there is huge external funding for the growth of jihadist groups in the country:
+Furthermore, as reported by the US State Department (IRFR 2021), there is extensive external funding for the growth of jihadist groups in the country:

-"Government officials expressed concern about funding from Iran, Turkey, Saudi Arabia, Qatar, United Arab Emirates, and other countries for the construction of mosques and training of imams, but according to observers, the government had only limited resources to track the extent of the funding and fully understand its consequences."
+"Government officials continued to express concern regarding funding from foreign government sources for the construction of mosques and the training of imams, but according to observers, the government had insufficient resources to track the extent of the funding and fully understand its consequences."

-What is exacerbating the issue in 2021 and beyond is that due to COVID-19, the government has shifted its focus from fighting Islamic militants to fighting the fall-out from the virus.
+What has exacerbated the situation is that during the COVID-19 crisis the government shifted its focus from fighting Islamic militants to fighting the fall-out from the virus.
 This gave the jihadists an enormous opportunity to expand and they took it without hesitation.
-This will have a long term impact for years to come.
+This will have a long-term impact for years to come.